Fortnite in 2021 🔫 Frequently Asked Questions (FAQs) 🧱

-Fortnite is trash or is it worth it to keep playing in 2021?
+Fortnite in 2021: Is trash or is it worth it to keep playing it?
 This and other frequently asked questions will be answered today.

 The truth is, Fortnite hasn’t changed too much in the last years.
 It is still a Battle Royale game with building features, cool skin collaborations, and “cringey” dances.